Internet Protocol: Version history

 In May 1974, the Institute of Electrical and Electronics Engineers (IEEE) published a paper entitled "A Protocol for Packet Network Intercommunication".
 The paper's authors, Vint Cerf and Bob Kahn, described an internetworking protocol for sharing resources using packet switching among network nodes.
-A central control component of this model was the "Transmission Control Program" that incorporated both connection-oriented links and datagram services between hosts.
+A central control component of this model was the Transmission Control Program that incorporated both connection-oriented links and datagram services between hosts.
 The monolithic Transmission Control Program was later divided into a modular architecture consisting of the Transmission Control Protocol and User Datagram Protocol at the transport layer and the Internet Protocol at the internet layer.
 The model became known as the Department of Defense (DoD) Internet Model and Internet protocol suite, and informally as TCP/IP.

-IP versions 1 to 3 were experimental versions, designed between 1973 and 1978.
-The following Internet Experiment Note (IEN) documents describe version 3 of the Internet Protocol, prior to the modern version of IPv4:
+The following Internet Experiment Note (IEN) documents describe the evolution of the Internet Protocol into the modern version of IPv4: